Rickyoung221/UCLA-CSM152A-SPRING2021/README.md

 | 3 - Vending Machine       |       |
 | 4 - Parking Meter |       |

-The code is just for viewing.
+The code is just for view, please do not directly copy them.

 If they helps, please star this repository.
 It will be grateful. 😄